Azure-Samples/ms-identity-java-webapi/README.md

     Contains the api(graphMeApi) to trigger the obo flow.
 The graphMeApi method gets the obo access token using MsalAuthHelper.
 The callMicrosoftGraphEndPoint method calls the Microsoft graph API using obo token.

+    ```java
+    String oboAccessToken = msalAuthHelper.getOboToken("https://graph.microsoft.com/.default");

+        return callMicrosoftGraphMeEndpoint(oboAccessToken);
+    ```

+    Important things to notice:

+    - The scope [.default](https://docs.microsoft.com/en-us/azure/active-directory/developv2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
+In our scenario here, it enables the user to grant consent for permissions for both the Web API and the downstream API (Microsoft Graph).
+For example, the permissions for the Web API and the downstream API (Microsoft Graph) are listed below:
+             - Web Api sample (access_as_user)
+             - Microsoft Graph (user.read)

+    - When you use the `.default` scope, the end user is prompted for a combined set of permissions that include scopes from both the **Web Api** and **Microsoft Graph**.

 2. SecurityResourceServerConfig class

     Token Validation happens in this class, where the auth token is validated and an access token is obtained which is used to obtain obo token to complete the obo flow.

     ```java
             http